mbarszcz-pcb/arcader-usb/README.md

 | C7         | 1206 Ceramic Capacitor | 0.1uF  | 1   | KEMET                      | C1206C104K4RACTU   | 399-9305-1-ND               | 0.1uF Ceramic Capacitor 16V                  |               |                  |
 | Y1         | Crystal                | 16 MHz | 1   | TXC CORPORATION            | AS-16.000MAHK-B    | 887-1591-ND                 | 16 MHz Crystal - 20-22pF                     |               |                  |

-(Recommended "Zero-Delay USB Encoder" cable)[https://focusattack.com/spare-4-pin-to-usb-cable-for-zero-delay-usb-encoder-pcb/].
+* [Recommended "Zero-Delay USB Encoder" cable](https://focusattack.com/spare-4-pin-to-usb-cable-for-zero-delay-usb-encoder-pcb/).
 Other USB cables can be used, but you may need to add a JST XH connector or strip the cable and solder the 4 wires directly to the PCB.

 ## Building the ArcadeR USB
 Most of the build is pretty self explanitory, although there are a few things to keep in mind.